bitcoin/bitcoin/README.md

 Development Process
 -------------------

-The classic team uses two branches, a stable and an develop branch.
-The stable is one that has only tested code on it and this is where releases are made from.
-The 'develop' branch is used for actual development and that branch should be used with caution.
+The classic team uses two branches, a stable and an develop branch (called master).
+The stable is one that
+has only tested code on it and this is where releases are made from.
+The 'master' branch is used for actual development and that branch should be used with caution.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).